 - Genealogical Library Award for maintaining an independent research library

 Membership is available to anyone interested in genealogy.
-Dues are based on a fiscal year of August 1 to JuIy 31.
+Dues are based on a fiscal year of August 1 to July 31.

 We invite you to take a look around, learn about our society and explore all that we have to offer.